ronzi-2002/Generating-Behavioral-Programs-Using-Large-Language-Models/README.md

 1. Instructions: Contains 3 instruction files for the different phases
+   1. All_Behavior_instructions: Contains all the variations of behavior instructions for the bot.
    2. RequirementDocs: Contains requirements formatted for our process(dividing the 3 phases)
-3. Results: Contains results generated using these instructions
+   3. Results: Contains results generated using these instructions, divided into subdirectories based on the instructions used.
+   4. Evaluation: Contains the datasets used for evaluation(and a txt file where it nicely formatted), the excel files with the results and the code used for evaluation.
+      *To run evaluation_experiment, you will might need to run "python -m src.BP_code_generation.Evaluation.evaluation_experiment"

 In addition, there are 2 python files, that are used to generate the code from the instructions.
 You dont need to run them, as the UseSystem.py file will run them for you.

-* V11 is a more tested version of the instructions, and the results are more accurate
-* V13 is the latest version of the instructions, it supports non-context based instructions, seems to be more accurate, but needs more testing

 ## main_client_server_java: